This post contains affiliate links that support the content onmandobug.com

 Simple Asymmetric Mohair Shawl Details

-Beginner (uses basic stitches with simple
+Skill Level Beginner (uses basic stitches with simple shaping)

-US size 7 hook (4.5 mm) or size needed to
+Hook US size 7 hook (4.5 mm) or size needed to obtain gauge.
+Notions Optional removable stitch marker (for marking the increase side of the shawl)

 Finished Measurements